conorluddy/Residents/README.md

 - GDPR related data-request / data-erase
 - i18n for any returned strings

-But there's a bunch of core features, fixes and refactoring I need to hit up first.
+But there is a bunch of core features, fixes and refactoring I need to hit up first.

 If you got this far, drop a star ⭐️